 Why do your teeth need this kind of attention?
 Essentially, it's because over time they tend to build up a layer of plaque (a sticky, bacteria-rich film) and hard deposits (called tartar, or calculus) that are very difficult to remove without special tools.
 When these deposits are allowed to remain on the tooth surfaces or below the gum line, they provide ideal conditions for bacteria to grow and multiply.
 The acids produced by some bacteria cause tooth decay and gum disease; if left uncontrolled, this can lead to inflammation and infection of the gums, and possibly influence systemic (whole body) diseases.

-Dr. Manoj Patel, dentist in Lake Worth, Palm Springs has a special term for preventive procedures like tooth cleaning: prophylaxis, from the Greek word meaning to protect or guard against.
+Dr. Sunitha Sirivolu, dentist in Wellington, Royal Palm Beach has a special term for preventive procedures like tooth cleaning: prophylaxis, from the Greek word meaning to protect or guard against.
 In this case, the focus is on preventing tooth decay and gum disease.
-Performed in conjunction with a routine dental examination, a professional cleaning can go a long way toward controlling these two common maladies.
+Performed in conjunction with a routine dental examination, a professional cleaning can go a long way toward controlling these two common issues.
 While your teeth are being cleaned, it's also a good opportunity to take a close look at your oral health in general and check for a few specific problems.

 Teeth cleaning is often performed by a dental hygienist — a highly trained technician who uses a special set of tools designed just for this purpose.
 Because everyone's teeth are a little different, your cleaning will be tailored to your particular needs.
 However, many cleanings follow a similar pattern.